TPS for Yemen:

 - Approximately 2,810 current TPS holders + 425 pending applicants

-The lawsuits challenge the termination of TPS for Yemen on two grounds: violation of the Administrative Procedure Act (APA) and violation of the U.S. Constitution.
+The lawsuits challenged the termination of TPS for Yemen on two grounds: violation of the Administrative Procedure Act (APA) and violation of the U.S. Constitution.
+After the June 25 Supreme Court ruling, the APA claims can no longer be reviewed by the courts.
+The constitutional discrimination claim survives and continues on appeal.

 The government’s termination notice acknowledged that “extraordinary and temporary conditions” still prevent Yemenis from safely returning — and then terminated their protections anyway, invoking a “national interest” rationale no prior Secretary had ever used in the program’s 35-year history.
-The lawsuits argue the administration’s review was not objective, and that the pattern of terminations targeting non-white, non-European communities demonstrates that race and discriminatory animus — not country conditions — drove the decision.
+Plaintiffs argue that this internal contradiction, and the pattern of terminations targeting non-white, non-European communities, show that race and discriminatory animus — not country conditions — drove the decision.
+That is the claim that now continues.

-- Understand that if you leave the U.S., you may not be able to lawfully reenter the U.S. on TPS status, even with the court order in place.
+- Understand that if you leave the U.S., you may not be able to lawfully reenter on TPS status, even if a court later restores protection.
 Do not travel internationally without first consulting an immigration attorney.

 - Before considering self-deportation using the CBP Home app, review information about your rights, such as this content from the National Immigration Law Center.

-- If you have pending immigration court cases, continue to attend all hearings.
-Continue pursuing immigration applications or benefits for which you are eligible.
+- If you have pending immigration court cases, continue to attend all hearings, and continue pursuing any immigration applications or benefits for which you are eligible.